RoiGerber/Garage-Manager-CRMG/README.md

   since the system can send SMS, it is interfacing with "Twilio".

 # So, what is it?

-  the CRMG is a neat, comfortable, easy-to-use software for managing garages costumers. each contact is a former costumer and has a simple contact page with his details: car model, date, latest problem etc. the software has the ability to send SMSs with an alpha-numeric name. the whole point is filtering
+  the CRMG is a neat, comfortable, easy-to-use software for managing garages costumers.

+  each contact is a former costumer and has a simple contact page with his details: car model, date, latest problem etc.

+  the software has the ability to send SMSs with an alpha-numeric name. the whole point is filtering the contacts and sending them a costum sms, for example: sending all the jeep owners that new spare parts arrived and they are sold in 50% discount